Cray-HPE/docs-csm/install/connect_to_switch_over_usb_serial_cable.md

 ##### Tip : No USB TTY Device

-If you can't see your device in `/dev/tty*` then follow `dmesg -w` and try reseating your USB cable (unplug the end in the NCN, and plug it back in).
+If you cannot see your device in `/dev/tty*` then follow `dmesg -w` and try reseating your USB cable (unplug the end in the NCN, and plug it back in).
 Observe the `dmesg -w` output, does it show errors pertaining to USB?
 The cable may be bad, or you may need to reboot.

 ## Additional External References